All Episodes

 I warned you about Obama.

-I am warning you today.
+I am warning you today, mark this day down.

-I am warning you, Hillary Clinton is as bad if not worse.
+I am warning you, Hillary Clinton is as bad, if not worse.

 You've been warned.